A Generic Overview of Freelance Video Editor Remote

 Ignoring Audio

-- Tip: Spend time on audio balancing to enhance the overall effect.
+- Tip: Spend effort on audio balancing to enhance the overall impact.

 Forgetting to Save Progress

-An easily preventable mistake in Freelance Video Editor Remote workflows is unexpected shutdowns due to:
+An easily frequent mistake in Freelance Video Editor Remote workflows is losing hours of work due to:

 - Lack of Backups: Always keep multiple copies or redundant backups.